pault05/Simple-DDoS-IDS-using-MLP/README.md

 # 🚀 Simple DDoS IDS using MLP

-RO: Acest proiect a avut ca scop crearea unei retele neuronale simple (MLP), capabila sa detecteze un posibil atac DDoS.
-Ulterior, in jurul retelei am construit o aplicatie in C#, similara unui IDS.
+RO: Acest proiect a avut ca scop crearea unei rețele neuronale simple (MLP), capabilă să detecteze un posibil atac DDoS.
+Ulterior, în jurul rețelei am construit o aplicație în C# .NET, similară unui IDS.

 EN: This project aimed to create a simple neural network (MLP), capable of detecting a possible DDoS attack.
 Subsequently, we built an application in C#, similar to an IDS, around the network.
 This project aims to show that even a simple model can help us in detecting and mitigaiting these kind of attacks.